 Don't click on links or open attachments in emails if the email is coming from an unknown sender.
 If there's a chance the email is legitimate, contact the sender through some other channel and confirm the contents of the email.

 Log in through a separate tab or window.
 If you get a suspicious email or text message, requesting that you log in to your account and take some kind of action, e.g., verify your information, don't click the provided link.
 Instead, open another tab or window and navigate to the site directly.
 Alternatively, log in through the dedicated app on your phone or tablet.

 Pick up the phone.
 If you've received a suspicious email, supposedly from someone you know, don't be afraid to call or text the sender and confirm that they, indeed, sent the email.
 This advice is especially true if the sender makes an out-of-character request like, "Hey, will you please buy 100 iTunes gift cards and email me the card numbers?
 Thanks, Your Boss."

 Show file extensions in Windows.
 Windows does not show file extensions by default, but you can change that setting by clicking the "View" tab in File Explorer, then checking the box to show file extensions.
 While this won't stop cybercriminals from spoofing file extensions, at least you'll be able to see the spoofed extensions and avoid opening those malicious files.

-Invest in a good cybersecurity program.
-In the event that you click on a bad link or attachment, don't worry, a good cybersecurity program will be able to alert you to the threat, stop the download and prevent malware from getting a foothold on your system or network.
-Malwarebytes, for example, has cybersecurity products for Windows, Mac, and Chromebook.
-Business users, we've got you covered too.
+Invest in a good antivirus program.
+In the event that you click on a bad link or attachment, don't worry, a good antivirus program will be able to alert you to the threat, stop the download and prevent malware from getting a foothold on your system or network.
+Malwarebytes, for example, has antivirus/anti-malware products that you can try free before subscribing.